spyder-ide/spyder-api-docs/docs/plugin_development.rst

 First, let's define what a plugin is.
 *A plugin is a component that adds functionality to an application; it can be a graphical component, for example, to display maps, or a non-graphical one that adds additional syntax coloring schemes.*
 In the case of Spyder, plugins are instances of Qt classes that modify Spyder's behavior.
-Aside from a few fundamental components, most of Spyder's functionality arises from the interaction of plugins of two types: SpyderDockablePlugin and SpyderPluginV2.
+Aside from a few fundamental components, most of Spyder's functionality arises from the interaction of plugins of two types: ``SpyderDockablePlugin`` and ``SpyderPluginV2``.

 SpyderDockablePlugin